TheSwagLord69/InfoSecReferences/README.md

 # InfoSecReferences
-Collation of online sources and tools for reference
+Collation of online sources, feeds, services and tools for reference

 Compilation updated infrequently